rafael-santiago/zacarias/doc/MANUAL.md

 ``Q*An?e_sRev*`` globs.

 By default this command will try to use the best system pager available on your system (btw: ``less`` or ``more``).
-If you do not want paged data you must pass ``--unpaged`` option as the follows:
+If you do not want paged data you must pass ``--unpaged`` option as follows:

 ```
 you@AdventureGalley:~/# zc password aliases --user=kidd --unpaged *rivals*